Paisley witches

-Seven people – Margaret Lang, John Lindsay, James Lindsay, John Reid, Catherine Campbell, Margaret Fulton, and Agnes Naismith – were found guilty of having bewitched Shaw and were condemned to death.
-One subsequently committed suicide by hanging himself in his prison cell.
-The other six were hanged and then burned on the Gallow Green in Paisley on 10 June 1697, the last mass execution for witchcraft in western Europe.
+Seven people – Margaret Lang, John Lindsay, James Lindsay, John Lindsay of Barloch, Katherine Campbell, Margaret Fulton, and Agnes Naismith – were found guilty of having bewitched Shaw and were condemned to death.
+They were hanged then burned on the Gallow Green in Paisley on 10 June 1697, the last mass execution for witchcraft in western Europe.

 Agnes Naismith cursed everyone present at her trial and their descendants, and for many years afterwards every tragedy in Paisley was blamed on her curse.
-Christian Shaw went on to become a successful businesswoman and manufacturer of thread.
+Christian Shaw went on to become a successful business owner and manufacturer of thread.

 Events

 On 17 August 1696, 11-year-old Christian Shaw, the daughter of a local landowner, John Shaw of Bargarran, saw one of her family's servants, Catherine Campbell, steal a drink of milk.
 Shaw reported the theft to her mother, whereupon Campbell cursed her, wishing that the Devil would "haul her soul through Hell".
 Four days later Shaw encountered Agnes Naismith, an old woman reputed to be a witch.
 The following day, 22 August, Shaw became violently ill with fits, similar to the symptoms reported a few years earlier in the American Salem witch trials of 1693.
 After eight weeks Shaw's parents took her to see the eminent Glasgow physician Matthew Brisbane, who could find no cause for her symptoms.
 For eight days after her visit Shaw seemed to have recovered, but then "the fits returned with increased violence.
 She would become as stiff as a corpse and be senseless and motionless".

 Shaw's parents took her back to Dr Brisbane, and by the time they arrived back in Glasgow she had begun to pull out of her mouth balls of hair she claimed had been put there by those who were afflicting her.
 Soon she began to pull other "trash" out of her mouth, including straw, coal, gravel, chicken feathers, and cinders.
 During her fits she was sometimes heard to be talking to the invisible Catherine Campbell, pleading for a return to their former friendship.

-With Brisbane unable to provide any rational explanation for Shaw's condition her family and their local parish minister concluded that she must be possessed and being tormented by witches, a common occurrence in England and Scotland and a central element in the Salem witch trials a few years earlier.
+With Brisbane unable to provide any rational explanation for Shaw's condition her family and their local parish minister concluded that she must be possessed and being tormented by witches, which was believed to be a common occurrence in England and Scotland and a central element in the Salem witch trials a few years earlier.
 The church set up a weekly fast and prayer meeting at Bargarron House, and Shaw's father appealed to the authorities that those named by his daughter as tormenting her should be arrested.
 She had initially identified only Catherine Campbell and Agnes Naismith, but as time wore on she implicated others, and eventually 35 were accused.
 Ten were male and twenty female; the sexes and identities of the remaining five are unknown.